edunfelt/plaintext-science/README.md

 - `report`: for longer reports with sections and subsections
 - `assignment`: for homework assignments, sections are problems, subsections are solutions
+- `project-report`: shorter reports with sections and subsections

 ## Resources
 The following resources have been useful in the development of this collection: